szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 last run.
 One reason that you can not run multiple nextflow runs in the same directory is that the processes would overwrite their logfiles.
 As the workflow progresses, you can check what is happening either by looking at the logfiles, the terminal output or the other pipeline info files (details below about these).
-If you list all the `.nextflow.log*` files, you will see that there are actually many if you run nextflow several times before:
+If you list all the `.nextflow.log*` files, you will see that there are actually many if you ran the workflow several times before:
 ```
-(base) szilva@munin /data2/tutorial $ ls -l .nextflow.log*
+$ ls -l .nextflow.log*
 -rw-rw-r-- 1 szilva   btb 371184 Nov 17 16:15 .nextflow.log
 -rw-rw-r-- 1 szilva   btb  61389 Nov 17 09:32 .nextflow.log.1
 -rw-rw-r-- 1 teresita btb 145069 Nov 16 14:11 .nextflow.log.2